We lead the transition to sustainable mobility

 SUSTAINABLE MOBILITY PLAN

-The Sustainable Mobility Plan is part of this commitment undertaken by the company in its Sustainable Management Policy, approved by its Board of Directors in 2013 and updated in February 2019, which requires the assumption of policies that promote sustainable exploitation of the group's corporate purpose.
+The Sustainable Mobility Plan is part of this commitment undertaken by the company in its Sustainable Management Policy, which requires the assumption of policies that promote sustainable exploitation of the group's corporate purpose.
 The objectives of this initiative are to reduce emissions, promote energy efficiency, improve the quality of life of the people living in the areas where the group operates and raise awareness among employees.

 Ignacio Galán, chairman of the Iberdrola group